-Since our founding in 1957, we have worked closely together with healthcare professionals and users to create products and solutions that are sensitive to their needs.
-This journey has given us a deep understanding of continence issues and we know that urinary tract infections (UTIs) are particularly concerning for catheter users.
-In this booklet, we will answer some of the most common auestions around UTIs.
+Since we were founded in 1957, we have worked closely with healthcare professionals and users to create products and solutions that are sensitive to their needs.
+This journey has given us a deep understanding of continence issues and we know that urinary tract infections (UTIs) or water infections, are particularly concerning for catheter users.

+In this booklet, we will answer some of the most common questions around UTIs.
 We have also gathered some facts and helpful advice that can help you keep your bladder healthy in order to minimise the risk of UTIs.